Transcontinental (company): Getting out of Atlantic Canada and the Prairies

 In May 2016, Transcontinental sold its 13 newspapers in Saskatchewan to Star News Publishing of Alberta.
 As a result, a Transcontinental plant in Saskatoon was also shut down.
 On December 1, 2016, Transcontinental Media acquired Rogers Media's financial industry publications, including Advisor's Edge, Avantages, Benefits Canada, and Conseiller.

 On April 13, 2017, Transcontinental announced that it had divested media assets in Atlantic Canada to SaltWire Network.
 On April 18, 2017, Transcontinental announced that it planned to place 93 of its remaining newspapers in Ontario and Quebec (including Montreal's Métro) for sale, in order to "contribute to the continued sustainability of local media and to foster greater connections with the advertisers and communities they serve", and to focus more on its educational publishing and specialty media operations.

 In April 2018, Transcontinental announced that it would acquire Coveris Americas for US$1.3 billion, its largest acquisition to-date, as part of an effort to bolster its flexible packaging business.
 Isabelle described the proposed purchase as one that would "[crystalize] our strategic shift toward flexible packaging and solidifies our commitment to profitable growth".
 The purchase would make Transcontinental the seventh-largest packaging company in North America.

 Leadership changes

 On September 19, 2019, Transcontinental divested its financial industry publications between Contex Media and Newcom Media.
 On December 9, 2021, Francois Olivier retires after 28 years with TC Transcontinental, the last 13 as President and Chief Executive Officer.
 On December 10, 2021, Peter Brues.
 A member of the Board of Directors of Transcontinental Inc. since 2018, succeeds him as President and Chief Executive Officer.
 On June 7, 2023, Thomas Morin was named TC Transcontinental's President and Chief Executive Officer.
 He previously served as President of TC Transcontinental Packaging, beginning in 2019, and has been a member of TC Transcontinental’s Executive Management Committee since then.

+On April 6, 2026, Sam Bendavid was appointed as Chief Executive Officer, succeeding Thomas Morin.

 Packaging

-Transcontinental established its packaging business in 2014 with the purchase of Capri Packaging, as part of a move to diversify its business activities.
+From 2014 to 2026, TC Transcontinental operated a packaging business as part of its diversification strategy.
+The company entered the sector with the acquisition of Capri Packaging in 2014.